API Overview

 fmt.Println(ok, reason) // true [admin data1 read]

-EnforceEx() returns the matching policy string in reason.
-Since amber holds the admin role, the policy p, admin, data1, read authorizes this request.
-Output appears in the comment.
+reason is the matching policy (e.g. [admin data1 read]).
+Amber has the admin role, so the policy p, admin, data1, read allows the request.

 -

-ok, err := enforcer.EnforceWithMatcher(matcher, request)Uses a custom matcher.
+ok, err := enforcer.EnforceWithMatcher(matcher, request)Enforce with a one-off matcher expression.

 -